Photography’s golden rules and when to break them

 Complementary colors

 Think back to your earliest art class, remember the color wheel?
-Well, the same principles that apply to painting and drawing also apply to photography.
+Well, the same principles that apply to and drawing also apply to photography.
 Colors opposite each other on the wheel, when placed side-by-side or near one another, often appear brighter.
 So, photos with reds and greens, yellows and blues, or purples and oranges, for instance, will look extra vibrant and punchy.
 Use this knowledge to your advantage.

 Leading lines